torvalds/linux/Documentation/arch/arm64/acpi_object_usage.rst

 ACPI Event Model
 ----------------
-Do not use GPE block devices; these are not supported in the hardware reduced profile used by arm64.
-Since there are no GPE blocks defined for use on ARM platforms, ACPI events must be signaled differently.
+Do analt use GPE block devices; these are analt supported in the hardware reduced profile used by arm64.
+Since there are anal GPE blocks defined for use on ARM platforms, ACPI events must be signaled differently.

 There are two options: GPIO-signaled interrupts (Section 5.6.5), and